Anclote Key: Camping on a remote tropical isle

 There are no grills, but campfires are allowed on the beach.
 Cutting live limbs from trees or brush is not permitted, but you can pick up dry wood and dead limbs from the ground.
 Rangers request that you build your fire below the high tide line.

-While camping is free, campers have to call 727-638-4447 to check in.
+While there is no fee for camping on Anclote Key, campers do need to register by calling 727-638-4447.
 Have your boat registration number, number of campers, arrival and departure dates and a contact phone number off island in case of emergency.

-Rangers are particularly sensitive about people who disturb the birds, which is why pets are not allowed on the islands.
+Rangers are particularly sensitive about disturbing the birds, which is why pets are not allowed on the islands.

-Fred Howard Park, 1700 Sunset Drive, Tarpon Springs.
-Parking fee is $5 daily.
-Easy launch into St. Joseph Sound from the beach or through a mangrove trail.
-If you decide not to paddle out to Anclote Key, you can paddle a wee bit north to access Lake Avoca.
-If you stay inside, though, watch the tides.
-It gets pretty shallow at low tide.
+• Fred Howard Park, 1700 Sunset Drive, Tarpon Springs.
+Parking fee is $6 daily (2026).
+Easy launch into St. Joseph Sound from the beach or a mangrove trail.
 It’s a two-mile paddle from the beach to the south end of Anclote Key, the closest point.

-Anclote River Park, 1119 Baillie’s Bluff Rd., Holiday, FL.
+• Anclote River Park, 1119 Baillie’s Bluff Rd., Holiday, FL.
 It’s about three miles to the nearest point on Anclote Key from this park.
-There is a $2 admission fee and a $5 per day boat-launch fee.
-You can park your vehicle overnight.
+There is a $10 per day fee for using the launch and overnight parking.
+Boat ramps open 24/7 for active launching & retrieval only.

-Anclote Gulf Park, 2305 Baileys Bluff Road, Holiday, FL.
+• Anclote Gulf Park, 2305 Baileys Bluff Road, Holiday, FL.
 The paddle from this launch is about four miles to the north end of Anclote Key.
-There is a $2 parking fee.

 Day visitors can take the ferry out to Anclote Key, but the ferry will not transport overnight campers.
 You need your own boat if you plan to camp overnight.